MatFuse: Controllable Material Generation with Diffusion Models: Experimental results

 \section{Experimental results}

-In this section, we first introduce the datasets employed in our work: the synthetic dataset by~\citet{deschaintre2018single}, and a new procedurally-generated synthetic dataset created for the task at hand.
-Then, we evaluate the accuracy of our approach on two different training setups.
-First, we assess how the model synthesizes reflectance maps without any guidance, then we evaluate how it performs in the following conditional settings: 1) sample-grounded SVBRDF map generation, 2) sketch-conditional generation, 3) SVBRDF map estimation, and 4) combinations of multiple conditioning information.
-We finally perform an ablation study to evaluate the contribution of each component of the proposed architecture.
+In this section, we first introduce the datasets employed in our work: the synthetic dataset by \citet{deschaintre2018single}, and a new procedurally-generated synthetic dataset created for the task at hand.
+Then, we evaluate the accuracy of our approach on two different training setups: 1) with a single condition, providing examples for each condition individually, and 2) with multiple conditions combined together.
+We compare our approach against TileGen~\cite{zhou2022tilegen} and evaluate its performance in terms of CLIP-IQA~\cite{wang2023exploring} and Fréchet Inception Distance (FID)~\cite{heusel2017gans} to provide a quantitative measure.
+We also conduct a user study to evaluate the user preference when comparing the two methods.
+In addition, we demonstrate the material editing capabilities of \modelname, thus confirming the advantage introduced by a multi-encoder architecture.
+Finally, we ablate the proposed architectural components, in particular the multi-encoder compression model, and losses to assess their contribution.